warne2tj/IdleHeroesPVPSimulator/README.md

 Hero Mechanics:
   * TBD as heroes are implemented
   * Baade 5* vs. Foolish
-    + Basic attack amount always the same, second part of last passive not working correctly?
+    + Attack amount always the same
-    + Or maybe the second part of the last passive is a second piece of damage?
+    + Is the second part of the last passive is another source of damage?
+    + So additional damage does not trigger if hero dies from first part?

 Mechanics: